nishamuktewar/binary_positive_unlabeled/README.md

 # Binary classification with only positive examples

 ## What is positive-unlabeled classification?
 Basically dealing with cases when we have only partially labeled data, one vs rest kind of use cases.
 For instance, in the land cover data, urban vs non-urban where the non-urban areas are too diverse than the labeled data.
 This can also be framed more like an outlier analysis problem.
-One way is to recognize the negative samples from the unlabeled data and then feed them to classical binary classification models.
-These methods generally yeild poor results.
-The other way is to treat unlabeled data as negative samples and use some kind of decayed weight.
-Re-weighting the unlabeled data strategy has its limitations.
+Since unlabeled data consists of both positive and negative data, simply separating positive and unlabeled data yields a biased solution.
+One way or the other we want to reduce the bias.

 ## Thoughts
+Since the idea is to reduce bias, there are approaches discussed in the papers that work on different loss functions (example using ramp loss vs mse) rather than performing some kind of re-weighting.
+Then recently there is use of GANs
-From an application perspective - automatic label identification such as automatically tagging photos by providing a collection of photos being of the same class.
+From an application perspective
+- automatic label identification such as automatically tagging photos by providing a collection of photos being of the same class
-Discriminative PU learning approaches have their limitations, more recently GANs application - recommendations, example if an artist's album is bought (positive) or not (unlabeled), at times it is difficult to lavel all the outliers in the data
+- recommendations, example if an artist's album is bought (positive) or not (unlabeled)

+Discriminative PU learning approaches have their limitations, more recently GANs application

 ## Recent papers
 ### arXiv archive